Seasides-india/2022/content/speakers/bhaskarjit_sarmah.md

 ---
 **Bhaskarjit Sarmah** is data scientist at BlackRock.
 His work mainly focusses on building machine leaning solutions for trading and risk management.
 His research interest includes explainable AI, network science, model uncertainty to name a few.

-Bhaskarjit Sarmah is one of the top instructer at Udacity and Coursera learning platform.
+Bhaskarjit Sarmah is one of the top instructer at Udacity and Coursera learning platform and program mentor at MIT Machine Learning course.